amjjd/rustrast/rustrast-06/README.md

 take their comparison operator as a generic parameter, which the compiler would then specialise.
 The macro syntax seems elegant, but I would really need to look at some more complex AST-manipulating macros to get a better idea.

+On the subject of LLMs, but not really Rust, I had a lengthy interaction with whatever one my Github Copilot was set to.
+It spotted a missed opportunity to use a fused multiply add when culling backwards facing triangles which I implemented.
+Most of the other suggestions were of a similar style: factor out a repeated computation that had assumed either the compile would do, or that Intel's pretty advanced instruction-level address computation could handle.
+Testing proved that my intuition was correct, but I kept most of the suggestions anyway.
+I also independently reordered the SIMD intrinsics in a few places to try to put as many between writing a value and reading it as I could; again this made no difference so either the compiler was doing it already or my code is completely memory bandwidth limited on this machine.

+I will continue doing these small changes as I go, mainly to take a break between long sessions of reading confusing and contradictory articles about graphics topics.
+For example, I want to explicitly SIMD-ify the initial edge calculations during triangle setup.
+I'm considering moving the top-left tests into the bounds calculation too, as those are currently repeated when a triangle ends up in multiple bins.
+I also want to refactor how pixels are copied to screen, and try bitblt-ing tiles in parallel; as part of this I will stop having Windows allocate the off screen colour buffer and thus be able to get rid of almost all non-forced uses of unsafe: I think the only one left would be that I haven't bothered to test for avx2 support and I don't intend to.

 Onward to [more advanced shading](../rustrast-07/).